sealj553/tio/README.md

     See the man page for list of supported mapping flags.

-    In session, press ctrl-t q to quit.
+    In session, press ctrl-a q to quit.
 ```

 The only option which requires a bit of elaboration is perhaps the